List of One Tree Hill characters: Quentin Fields

-Robbie Jones played Quentin Christopher Fields during seasons five and six.
+Robbie Jones played Quentin Christopher Fields during Season 5 and 6.
 He was a member of the Tree Hill Ravens.
-He is originally portrayed as an arrogant jock and harassed Haley on her first day of teaching, and provoked her to fail him for the quarter on her second day, effectively preventing him from joining the revamped Ravens.
+He is originally portrayed as an arrogant jock and harassed Haley on her first day of teaching and provoked her to fail him for the quarter on her second day, effectively preventing him from joining the revamped Ravens.
 He quit school, but thanks to Haley's inability to give up on him and convincing Nathan to tell Quentin that he might lose everything just like he did if he did not quit being such a jerk and tells Quentin that he used to be like that.
 He went back to both Haley's classes and the team and slowly started to change his attitude.
 His jersey number for the Tree Hill Ravens is number 44.
 After hitting Jason to "defend Haley's honor" he suffered from a hand fracture, compromising his chances to be recruited by a college's basketball team.
 However, after a change of strategy by the Ravens, he became their point guard, even with a broken hand.
 He also becomes good friends with Jamie and explained that it was because Jamie reminded him so much of his younger brother, Andre.
-In episode 2 of Season 6, he was shot and killed by an assailant when he accidentally discovered a murder while paying for gas.
-It is later revealed there is a connection between Quentin's murder and Brooke Davis' attack at Clothes Over Bros.
+In Episode 2, Season 6, he was shot and killed by an assailant when he accidentally discovered a murder while paying for gas.
+It is later revealed there is a connection between Quentin's murder and Brooke Davis's attack at Clothes Over Bros.
 The assailant is Xavier, the brother of Quentin's classmate Sam Walker's friend Jack (he also attacked Brooke at her store for Sam).
-His jersey #44 was retired by Tree Hill High (joining the #23 jersey of Nathan and #1 jersey for Coach Durham, but replacing the #33 jersey worn by Dan, whose number was un-retired after his murder conviction), and as a tribute to Quentin, the Ravens played with only four players the rest of the season.
+His jersey #44 is retired by Tree Hill High (joining the #23 jersey of Nathan and #1 jersey for Coach Durham but replacing the #33 jersey worn by Dan, whose number is un-retired after his murder conviction), and as a tribute to Quentin, the Ravens play with only four players the rest of the season.

 Following his death, Quentin appears as a ghost to Nathan, urging him to follow his dreams of reaching the NBA.
 When Nathan is called up to the Charlotte Bobcats, he goes to the cemetery to leave his Bobcats jersey on Quentin's grave.
 Nathan wrote his initials "QF" and jersey number "44" on one sneaker, writing the initials of Jamie (JLS) and his favorite number (12) on the other shoe.
-He is briefly mentioned by Jamie in the season 7 when he mentions the people he misses.
+He is briefly mentioned by Jamie in Season 7 when he mentions the people he misses.
 Jamie and Nathan are in Lucas' house at the time while Julian, Brooke and Alex are at work on the movie.

 Quentin is briefly mentioned in Season 9 by Xavier while he attacks Brooke a second time, taunting her for having the same look in her eyes that Quentin had right before Xavier killed him.
+Xavier showed no remorse for killing Quentin at his parole hearing, something Brooke pointed out to the parole board to no avail.